sequelize/sequelize/docs/docs/associations.md

   // set relationship (hasOne) with `Series`
   series_id: {
     type: DataTypes.INTEGER,
+    references: {
-    references: Series, // Can be both a string representing the table name, or a reference to the model
+      model: Series, // Can be both a string representing the table name, or a reference to the model
-    referencesKey: "id"
+      key:   "id"
+    }
   }
 });